USS Wharton: Post-War deactivation and decommissioning

 The transport returned to the United States on 28 January, when she made port at San Francisco prior to heading north to Seattle, Washington, and arrived there on 9 February 1947.
 On 11 March, the Secretary of the Navy declared Wharton "surplus to Navy needs" and accordingly authorized her disposal.
 Decommissioned on 26 March 1947, Wharton was stricken from the Navy List on 4 April 1947.
 In a report dated 28 March 1947 the Navy formally declared the ship surplus to the U.S. Maritime Commission as disposal agency.

 The ship, evaluated as in very poor condition with one engine having a broken reduction gear and reported leaks in the forepeak, entered U.S. Maritime Commission custody on 27 March 1947 at Olympia, Washington.
 The hull was sold for $368,426 to Bethlehem Pacific Coast Steel Corporation in bids opened 1 February 1952 and withdrawn from the reserve fleet for scrapping on 21 March 1952.

+The ship's bell was saved, and is now located in front of 1st Marine Division's current headquarters at Camp Pendleton, California, Building 3329, first occupied on November 16, 2023.